virtuozzo/cloudscripting-docs/docs/quick-start.md

 <h3>Rely On Troubleshooting</h3>

 Follow the <a href="http://docs.cloudscripting.com/troubleshooting/" target="_blank">Troubleshooting</a> guide if you experience any issues.
-See the <a href="/creating-templates/custom-scripts/" target="_blank">Custom Scripts</a> section.

 <h3>Explore More Complex Examples:</h3>